ShimShamSam/README/README.md

 		<td>An array of coordinate pairs [[0, 0], [100, 100], ...] that make up the polygon</td>
 	</tr>
 </table>

+# Points and Lines

+Points and Lines can be made by supplying only one or two coordinate pairs, respectively, to the Polygon constructor.

 # Collision Information